sanketnbajad/website/content/authors/admin/_index.md

 - Visitors
 ---

 A driven and knowledgeable research associate offering proven background in applied mathematics and geophysics.
-History of developing novel algorithms related geophysical inverse problems, signal processing and machine learning.
+History of developing novel algorithms related to geophysical inverse problems, signal processing and machine learning.